MusicDataset/md_homepage/content/musics/v/VariationsSerieusesOp.54(7)-Felix Mendelssohn.md

 ---
-title: Felix Mendelssohn - Variations Serieuses Op.
+title: Variations Serieuses Op.
 54 (7)
 description: This is the description for Variations Serieuses Op.
 54 by Felix Mendelssohn
 composers: [Felix Mendelssohn]
 periods: [Romantic]